Levinin/GPT-CLI-tool/README.md

 - It records all prompts and responses to a sqlite3 database.
 - It allows you to use this history to supplement the prompt.
 This feature is inspired by the paper <a href=https://arxiv.org/abs/2304.03442>Generative Agents: Interactive Simulacra of Human Behavior</a>.
 - It asks GPT for any clarifying questions that will help it give a better answer (see examples below).
-This is not perfect because it asks GPT to classify its own responses, but it does work most of the time.
+This is not perfect because at times it answers its own clarification questions, especially on higher temperatures.

 ## Setup